 As you may have understood by now, a computerized diagnostic scan is able to report problems that cannot be revealed by any other diagnosis.
 Therefore, it is necessary to invest in these before your car malfunctions and costs you way more than just money.

 Taking into consideration a hypothetical scenario of an accident, it is important to get every part of your car fixed once it is damaged – from broken windows to computer parts.

 The scan that is done right after the accident and before the repair procedures to identify the diagnostic trouble codes (DTC) is called the pre-repair diagnostic scan.

-The scan done after the repairs is called the post-repair diagnostic scan.
+The scan is done after the repairs are called the post-repair diagnostic scan.
 It is a way of verification that the repair procedures were successful and will not trigger additional problems.

 If you find DTCs in your post-repair diagnostic scan, it indicates misalignment of parts or damaged parts.

 What can a Car diagnostic tell you?